abpframework/abp/docs/en/Startup-Templates/Application.md

 #### .Web Project

-This project contains the User Interface (UI) of the application.
-It contains razor pages, JavaScript files, style files, images and so on...
+This project contains the User Interface (UI) of the application if you are using ASP.NET Core MVC UI.
+It contains Razor pages, JavaScript files, CSS files, images and so on...

 This project contains the main `appsettings.json` file that contains the connection string and other configuration of the application.